gx9702/UA-TypeRepository/Core/Part3/DataTypes/EnumValueType/readme.md

 <!-- datatype -->
 ## EnumValueType
+A mapping between a value of an enumerated type and a name and description.
 <!-- end of description -->
 The fields of the EnumValueType DataType are defined in the following table: